Apple Juice Diet for the Liver

 Research

-Quackwatch.com demolishes the theory behind apple juice and liver cleansing, which apparently came from a letter to an editor of the distinguished medical journal "The Lancet," which extolled the value of a gallbladder flush obtained by the wife of the letter writer.
+Quackwatch.com demolishes the theory behind apple juice and liver cleansing.
+The apple juice liver cleanse apparently came from a letter to an editor of the distinguished medical journal "The Lancet," and extolled the value of a gallbladder flush used by the wife of the letter writer.
 As Dr. Stephen Barrett, the author of Quackwatch explains, "there is no way for apple juice or any other agent taken by mouth to come into contact with stones in the gallbladder or bile ducts."

 Side Effects

-Katherine Zeratsky, nutritionist at the Mayo Clinic, confirms that there is little evidence that liver cleanses or any other cleanse, detox or flush diet "actually remove toxins from the body.
-Most ingested toxins are efficiently and effectively removed by the kidneys and liver and excreted in urine and stool."
-In addition, Zeratsky says there are very unpleasant side effects from detox diets.
-You can suffer from dehydration, fatigue, dizziness and nausea.
+There is little evidence that liver cleanses or any other cleanse, detox or flush diet actually remove toxins from the body.
+Your body's organs -- kidneys, liver, digestive system and lymph system -- are designed to remove toxins from the body on their own and their function can not be improved without medical intervention, according to Debunking Detox.
+Most ingested toxins are filtered by the kidneys and then excreted in urine and stool.
+Detox diets may also cause unpleasant side effects You can suffer from dehydration, fatigue, dizziness and nausea.
 You should not consider a liver cleanse with apple juice or anything else without first discussing it with your health care provider.